 An Insider’s Guide to Puddle-Making

-But wait, it turns out stepping in a puddle is no easy task either.
+But it turns out actually capturing the perfect slow-mo shot of stepping in a puddle is no walk in the park either.
 Too much splash and you can’t see the shoe, too little and there’s not enough action.
-And each take means a new, clean pair of trainers, and a new puddle too.
-It takes time and persistence to get the perfect shot.
+And each take means a new, clean pair of trainers, as well as a new puddle.
+So it takes time and plenty of persistence to get the perfect shot.
 Well, that, and a small lorry-load of gravel…